Donate Sponsor

 Read more about antifreeze poisoning in cats

-Some cats might prefer to head indoors during the winter and find a warm spot for a snooze.
-Warm, comfortable and draught-free places are ideal for your cat, while heat pads or beds that go over radiators are even better.
+Some cats might prefer to stay indoors during the winter, usually finding a warm spot for a snooze.
+Warm, comfortable and draught-free places are ideal for your cat, or you can use heat pads or beds that go over radiators to keep them cosy.

-• If your cat has come in from the snow, wipe off any road grit, salt, or anything that might stick to their paws and fur
+• If your cat has come in from the snow, wipe off any road grit, salt, or anything that might stick to their paws and fur, – in particular, make sure there is no antifreeze on them.
+If your cat grooms themselves and ingests any of these substances the substance is ingested, it could make them very unwell or even prove fatal

-• Provide a litter tray somewhere private (one per cat plus one extra), that way your cat won’t have to head outside to go to the toilet.
+• Provide a litter tray somewhere private (one per cat), that way your cat won’t have to head outside to go to the toilet.
 Remember to scoop it out daily and completely clean it out once a week

 • Open fireplaces are lovely in winter but can be a risk to cats.
 Screen off open fireplaces and always supervise your cat if you have lit a fire